kl00t/Checkout/ReadMe.txt

-﻿The approach I made for this exercise was to use the TDD approach using a cycle of Red-Green-Refactor.
+The approach I made for this exercise was to use the TDD approach using a cycle of Red-Green-Refactor.
 I firstly wrote my unit test scenario and developed code based upon the criteria that I am testing, in this case the result of GetTotalPrice.

 Obviously, the first step I took was to create a class library containing a Checkout class and a Checkout.Tests project.
 I took the opportunity to add the NUnit test package as I am familiar with this Nuget package.
 I create the interface as described in the instructions and chose to implement this in my checkout class.